siinatra35/write-ups/README.md

 # write-ups :triangular_flag_on_post:
-write ups from CTFs and HTB walkthroughs
+write ups from CTFs and Hackthebox walkthroughs

 Table of contents